canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 ## Actively and Fairly Consider Open Source Software

-Be aware that open source software is not completely free, so take into account the TCO of migrating, including exit and transition costs.
+Be aware that open source software is not completely free, so take into account the total cost ownership (TCO) of migrating, including exit and transition costs.

-If an open source software based solution meets most of the users needs but requires investment to develop remaining functionalities, this option must also be considered by comparing the TCO, including exit and transition costs.

 ### Be Aware of Open Core